MichaelELeonard/NoSQL-Challenge/README.md

 <br>

 ## THE SCENARIO
 The UK Food Standards Agency evaluates various establishments across the United Kingdom and gives them a food hygiene rating.
-You've been contracted by the editors of a food magazine, Eat Safe, Love, to evaluate some of the ratings data to help their journalists and food critics decide where to focus future articles.
+We have been contracted by the editors of a food magazine, Eat Safe, Love, to evaluate some of the ratings data to help their journalists and food critics decide where to focus future articles.

 ### PART 1: DATABASE AND JUPYTER NOTEBOOK SET UP
 A json file of data was imported the terminal using the mongoimport command: